 Health

-OUR GOAL is to improve access to public health and primary medical care in Chin state.
+Our goal is to improve access to public health and primary medical care in Chin State

 Health indicators in Chin State continue to be among the worst in Myanmar.
 The primary cause of death is from infectious diseases including pneumonia, diarrhoea and malaria – most of which are preventable and treatable.
 Medicines are scarce and expensive and despite there being numerous health facilities, many are empty and all are understaffed.
 Due to the distance between villages and towns, patients only travel to a hospital when their deteriorating health conditions are at their worst, with some arriving too late.